Extra Crunch support expands into Argentina, Brazil and Mexico – TechCrunch

 We’re excited to announce that Extra Crunch is now available to readers in Argentina, Brazil and Mexico.
-That adds to our existing support in the U.S., Canada, UK, and select European countries.
+That adds to our existing support in the U.S., Canada, the U.K., and select European countries.

 You can sign for Extra Crunch here.

 Latin America has always caught the eye of big tech.
-For companies like Facebook, Amazon, and Uber, Latin America has represented a massive growth opportunity.
+For companies like Facebook, Amazon and Uber, Latin America has represented a massive growth opportunity.
 But it’s not just big tech that’s investing in Latin America.
 The startup scene is booming.
 According to Crunchbase, VCs invested billions into Latin America in 2018 and 2019.

-In 2018, the TechCrunch team took a trip to Sao Paulo, Brazil to host Startup Battlefield Latin America.
+In 2018, the TechCrunch team took a trip to São Paulo, Brazil to host Startup Battlefield Latin America.
 We knew about the hot startup scene and massive investments, and wanted to meet the founders fueling the fire in person.

-The excitement, wit, creativity, and energy of the entrepreneurs in Latin America was impressive.
+The excitement, wit, creativity and energy of the entrepreneurs in Latin America was impressive.
 We were dazzled by the pitches from budding startup teams, and we were enlightened by the investors sharing their wealth of knowledge about the ecosystem.
 What we saw in person helped us tie the funding to the faces of the teams building the future.
 The entrepreneurial mentality of Silicon Valley doesn’t have borders; it’s alive and well across Latin America.

 We wanted to bring Extra Crunch to Latin America to help support the startups and investors in this market because community has always been our top priority.
-We hope that Extra Crunch’s deep analysis and company building resources will help the Latin America tech community grow even stronger than it is today.
+We hope that Extra Crunch’s deep analysis and company-building resources will help the Latin America tech community grow even stronger than it is today.

 We’ve been polling our audience about expanded country support for over a year now, and Argentina, Brazil and Mexico have always been near the top of the list.
-Now, we’re delivering on the promise to bring Extra Crunch to everyone that asked for it.
+Now, we’re delivering on the promise to bring Extra Crunch to everyone who asked for it.

 We’re optimistic that Extra Crunch will be a big hit in Latin America, and we hope entrepreneurs and investors in the region who have not yet heard of TechCrunch will give it a try.